AToska21/mcsrvbot/README.md

-# Minecraft Server Status Discord Bot
+# McSrvBot

 <p align="center">
-    Minecraft Server Status Bot is a Discord Bot Which Gives You Status Of Your Minecraft Server .
+    McSrvBot is a bot which allows you to look at your Minecraft server status without opening Minecraft!
 </p>

-# Bot-Setup
+# Bot Setup

 Before you go into `Bot Configuration` or `First Start` make sure you have downloaded and installed these things :